-Group Work: You are encouraged to work together to learn the course material and complete For You to Try exercises.
-All quizzes, term tests and the final exam are individual assessments and must be completed independently.
+Group Work: You are encouraged to work together to learn the course material and complete For You to Try and textbook exercises.
+All term tests and the final exam are individual assessments and must be completed independently.

-Copies of out-of-class assignments: Keep paper and/or other reliable back-up copies of assignments, homework, and your midterm.
+Copies of out-of-class assignments: Keep paper and/or other reliable back-up copies of assignments, homework, and your midterms.
 You may be asked to submit this work at any time.

-4. Aims, Objectives Graduate Attributes:
+4. Aims, Objectives & Graduate Attributes: